 Know the risks

 The The Data Protection Act 2018 is a United Kingdom Act of Parliament which updates data protection laws in the UK (and supersedes the Data Protection Act 1998), and implemented the GDPR into UK legislation.
-(DPA) requires all controllers of Information which relates to an identified or identifiable natural person.... to undertake a A formal documented assessment which allows decision-makers to identify, manage and mitigate any data protection risks associated with a project....
+(DPA) requires all controllers of Information which relates to an identified or identifiable natural person. to undertake a A formal documented assessment which allows decision-makers to identify, manage and mitigate any data protection risks associated with a project.
 (DPIA) prior to any processing activity which is likely to result in a high risk to data subject’s rights and freedoms.
 In our “business as usual lives” these would often be triggered by a proposed change in processing systems and new technology, but they may be a worthwhile (or possibly mandatory) tool for assessing the potential impact of transitioning from an office-based to home working environment.

 Begin by working with key stakeholders to audit, identify and minimize any risks that the alteration has, or may possibly cause.
 This may be after the fact due to the nature of the transition but should be conducted regardless.
 If the transition was conducted in haste, start to look for and address weaknesses retrospectively.

 Investigating and recording these risks will go some way to fulfilling your ongoing Perhaps the most important GDPR principle, which requires controllers to take responsibility for complying with the GDPR and, document their compliance. obligations, but also provide an important framework to solving any current issues and nipping any future problems in the bud.

 Adapt existing frameworks

 Despite the working world being turned on its head, there’s no need to give yourself more homework than necessary.
 The sensible approach is to adjust existing policies to account for business activities being conducted outside of the physical office.
 Consider the following opportunities to leverage your current policies and practices, such as: